From dressing up as Kurt Cobain to dancing in mirrored pants, see which RHCP videos melt the Scoville scale

 Give It Away

 Somewhere in the middle of the Mojave desert in early 1991, a makeup artist stood under a hot umbrella spray-painting the Red Hot Chili Peppers silver.
 Someone else was dusting off Flea’s mirrored trousers and Chad Smith was gluing a pair of devil horns to his head.
-Director Stéphane Sednaoui turned the band into Burning Man for her alien monochrome fantasy – still peak weirdness for the Chilis.
+Director Stéphane Sednaoui turned the whole band into Burning Man for her alien monochrome fantasy – still peak weirdness for the Chilis.

 Chili rating: Carolina Reaper pepper – pure fire.